 We campaign for global learning goals so we can all learn the knowledge, skills, and character needed to be 21st Century global citizens.

-What we do at Towards Global Learning Goals
+What is Towards Global Learning Goals?

 Towards Global Learning Goals is a network that aims to create greater equality of opportunity, to develop the skills needed to thrive in a new economy, and to make it easier for people on the move to adapt.
 We are seized with the urgency of change.